 Day Hiking at Camp Ondessonk

 As Illinois moves into Phase-4 of Governor Pritzker’s Restore Illinois Plan, Camp Ondessonk opens its gates for registered day hiking.
-Members and guests of the greater Ondessonk community can explore the wilderness of Camp Ondessonk starting June 29, 2020.
+Members and guests of the greater Ondessonk community can now explore the wilderness of Camp Ondessonk.

 Days Available: Monday through Sunday

 Fee: Free-will offering at the suggested rate of $3.00-$5.00 per person

 - Monday – Friday in St. Noel Office